TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Troubleshooting/TYPO3.rst

 access the `Backend Users` tool to make this change.

-If an alternative administrator account is not available or it doesn't have the appropriate access, access the Install Tool directly using the following address to create a new administrative user::
+If an alternative administrator account is not available or it doesn't have the appropriate access, open the Install Tool directly using the following address to create a new administrative user::

    https://examle.com/typo3/install.php